 The Young Professionals Programme (YPP) is a recruitment initiative for talented, highly qualified professionals to start a career as an international civil servant with the United Nations Secretariat.
 It consists of an entrance examination and professional development programmes once successful candidates start their career with the UN.

 Who can apply?

 The YPP examination is held once a year and is open to nationals of countries participating in the annual recruitment exercise.
 The list of participating countries is published annually and varies from year to year.

 - You must have the nationality of a participating country.

-- You must hold at least a first-level university degree relevant for the exam area you are applying for.
+- You must hold at least a first-level university degree relevant for the exam subject you are applying for.

-- You must be 32 or younger by the end of the examination.
+- You must be 32 or younger in the year of the examination.

 - You must be fluent in either English or French.